RoboJackets/mjackets-api/docs/development_process/api_lifecycle.rst

 Once the steps above have been completed, the outcome of the proposal will depend on the approval of the actual Pull Request by the maintainer of the corresponding subystem.
-As with any other Pull Request, the author can request for it to be discussed and ultimately even voted on in the STM32 Development meeting.
+As with any other Pull Request, the author can request for it to be discussed and ultimately even voted on in a development meeting.

 If the Pull Request is merged then a notification must be sent to the #stm32-dev